 How much food should my adult dog eat each day?

 That depends on the size of the dog, its age, and how much exercise it gets.
 Use feeding charts on pet food labels as a guide.
 Start by checking the amount recommended for your pet’s weight range.
 If your dog weighs on the lower end of the range, feed the smaller recommended amount.
 Dogs on the heavier end of the scale may need more food.

 Assess your pet’s activity level.
 Lap dogs who get little exercise may need 10% less than what’s recommended on the package label.
 An active dog that exercises outdoors may need 20% to 40% more.
 Working dogs -- those that regularly receive high-intensity exercise, such as a sled dog or police dog -- may need a food designed for working or performance dogs.
 These foods have a higher fat content to provide extra calories.

 Next, you may need to make adjustments based on your pet’s body condition.
 The Ohio State University College of Veterinary Medicine web site has a body condition scoring chart that shows and describes various body conditions, ranging from emaciated to obese.
-Your dog’s vet can help you understand how your dog’s body condition affects the amount of food she needs.
+Your dog’s vet can help you understand how your dog’s body condition affects the amount of food they need.

 Serious illness, pregnancy, or nursing can increase a dog’s energy needs.
 Ask your vet about adjusting the type or quantity of food.

 What are some guidelines for checking whether my dog is too lean, just right, or overweight?

 An adult dog is emaciated if its ribs, vertebrae, and pelvic bones are easily visible from a distance.
 Chronically underfed dogs or dogs fed unbalanced diets may develop osteoporosis and are more susceptible to parasites and bacterial infections.
 They also may lack the energy for working or for nursing puppies.